Keyboard shortcuts

 IP Address ↔ Device IdentifierIP addresses can identify devices

-Mechanics: When the top-2 singleton masses form a known pair and their ratio is below confusable_ratio_threshold (default 3.0), half of the runner-up’s mass transfers to the pair focal element.
-The pair’s mass propagates up the hierarchy via belief_at() — Bel at the common ancestor reflects the combined evidence.
+Mechanics: when the top-2 singleton masses match a registered pair and their ratio is below confusable_ratio_threshold (default 3.0), half of the runner-up’s mass transfers to the compound focal element.
+Belief at the common ancestor then reflects the combined evidence via belief_at() propagation.
+(The config knob retains its historical name for backward compatibility; the mechanism itself is honest uncertainty representation, not pair-discrimination.)

 Pattern Validation